jeffboody/libnn/readme.md

 problems.

-Weight Normalization and Layer Normalization are additional related techniques however these won't be covered at this time since it's unclear when or if these techniques are better.
+Weight Normalization and Layer Normalization are additional related techniques, however, these won't be covered at this time since it's unclear when or if these techniques are better.